 The title company or real estate attorney is preparing the paperwork.
-When you buy a house, you, the buyer, also purchases a title insurance.
+When you buy a house, you, the buyer, also purchases title insurance.
 A title search is a review of public records, looking for any problems with the title's validity before closing.
-The title insurance goes one step further and insures against loss due to certain title defects that didn't turn up during the title search.
+The title insurance goes one step further and ensures against loss due to certain title defects that didn't turn up during the title search.
 Typical title issues are related to easements and liens.

 Note: When a hurricane is on the way no insurance company will underwrite new policies.
 They will delay the closing until the storm is through.

-Don't end up sitting "High and Dry" (no power and no water)
+Don't end up sitting "High and Dry"

 You're almost done

 Before closing, the buyer will get a settlement statement explaining all the transaction fees and taxes (including the charges for the loan).
 If everything is accepted, the signing of the documents (Closing) will take place.

 The closing, if one or both parties are out-of-town, can be done as a "mail away".
 The buyer has to bring the money to closing.
 If he hasn't already wired it to the title company, he may bring a cashier's check.
 Nowadays, title companies prefer that the purchaser wires larger amounts of money.
 However, the title company will give instructions and some still do accept a cashier's or certified check.
 Don't forget to bring a photo ID to closing.
 Otherwise, it is not going to happen.

 The buyer gets the keys and a copy of all documents at closing, and he is now a proud owner of a slice of land in paradise.
 Beautiful!